kaist-uvr-lab/HybridInterfaceStudy/README.md

-﻿# HybridInterfaceStudy
+﻿# Overview
-This respository contains a prototype of a hybrid AR interface that combines the HoloLens 2 with a mobile phone.
-It includes a study task application designed to evaluate the interface.
+This repository contains a prototype of a hybrid AR interface that integrates the HoloLens 2 with a mobile phone.
+It also includes a study task application developed to evaluate the interface.

+The repository is divided into three separate Unity projects:
+* **Hybrid-Desktop**: 2 desktop applications
+  * Experimenter App - guides & monitors participants during the study
+  * Replayer App - plays back & visualizes participant behaviors using collected data
+* **Hybrid-HMD**: AR application for HoloLens
+* **Hybrid-smartphone**: smartphone application

 # Setup
 Required Applications: